krar21339-web/zero-day-attack-report/README.md

     if prediction > 0.85:
         return "Anomaly Detected"
     return "Secure"

 ## 5. Conclusion and Recommendations
 This research demonstrates that behavior-based detection is the most effective defense against Zero-Day exploits.
-It is recommended that organizations adopt a **Zero-Trust Architecture** integrated with AI-driven monitoring systems to provide a proactive shield against the unknown.
+It is recommended that organizations adopt a **Zero Trust Architecture** integrated with AI-driven monitoring systems to provide a proactive shield against unknown threats.

 ## 6. References
 1. **Mandiant:** *Global Trends in Zero-Day Exploitation (2024).*